-Following our rapid research funding call in April, we are delighted to announce, in partnership with JDRF and Moorfields Eye Charity, a combined commitment of £315,072, to support four new research projects.
-Together these will help to drive forward our understanding of the impact of coronavirus (Covid-19) on people with diabetes.
+Updated 7 September: Following our rapid research funding call in April, we are delighted to announce, in partnership with JDRF, Moorfields Eye Charity and Fight for Sight, a combined commitment of £400,198 to support five new research projects.
+Together these will help to drive forward our understanding of the impact of coronavirus on people with diabetes.

 The coronavirus pandemic represents an unprecedented challenge to all of us.
 New research indicates that some people with diabetes are at a higher risk of severe illness if they catch coronavirus.
 The lockdown has changed peoples’ lives in many ways including their diet and activity levels, as well as access to crucial medical appointments.
 It’s been a particularly challenging and worrying time for people living with all types of diabetes.